 Can I order an Uber or Lyft as soon as I land?

 Yes.
-A United States eSIM works throughout the entire country, not just in New York.
+A United States eSIM works throughout the country, not just in New York.
 You can take day trips to other cities or states with the same plan and no extra cost.

 Conclusion